Step-by-Step Guide to Corporate Tax Filing in the UAE

 • Certain provisions or reserves, unless they meet specific FTA requirements.

-Always keep records showing why these amounts were adjusted, as the FTA may ask for proof.
+Note: Always keep records showing why these amounts were adjusted, as the FTA may ask for proof.

 • Interest costs are allowed as a deduction only within certain limits.
 The FTA applies rules that cap how much interest can be claimed, especially for intra-group loans.